 Shrek's approach to his greatest challenge is choosing to face his greatest fear... having feelings for another person and possibly facing rejection from that person.

 This happens when he chooses to go after Fiona at her wedding.

 Shrek's treasure that he earns due to the crisis moment is the love of a woman that loves him back for who he truly is.

 The result of Shrek surviving his crisis moment and earning his treasure is that it is possible for him to be finally happy and leading a more tradition life.

 This story resolves with a wedding!

 Shrek does indeed show all the 12 steps of an epic hero, despite his rude, unattractive, and uncouth exterior.

 Shrek’s dedication to his quest continues to teach the lesson that as long as people try, it doesn't matter how many times they fail.

-He also shows that no matter how “new” a character may seem, the epic hero journey that they undertake is as relevant and relatable now as it was in the time of Odysseus.
+He also shows that no matter how “new” a character may seem, the epic hero journey that they undertake is as relevant and relatable now as it was in the past.

 Shrek's return is that he is able to return home to his swamp after traveling extensively throughtout the lands beyond his ordinary world.